sorbet/sorbet/website/docs/error-reference.md

 [Input and output positions](generics.md#input-and-output-positions) for more information.

+The ways to fix this error include:

+- Make the type invariant by removing the `:in` or `:out` annotation on the type.
+(This comes with the normal restrictions on invariant type members.)
+- Mark the method in question `private`.
+(This comes with the normal restrictions on `private` methods.)

+If neither of these works, you'll have to reconsider whether it's possible to statically type the code in question, and how best to rewrite the code so that it can be typed statically.

 > **Note** that `T.attached_class` is actually modeled as a covariant (`:out`)
 > `type_template` defined automatically on all singleton classes, which means
 > that `T.attached_class` can only be used in `:out` positions.